How do you spell success?

 They’ve got good products, but if money is the motive, I don’t see many people getting rich off selling bubble bath.

-The biggest clue that this MLM really isn’t doing so hot, though, is the fact that they have an F rating with the Better Business Bureau.
+The biggest clue that this MLM really isn’t doing so hot, though, is the fact that they once had an F rating with the Better Business Bureau.

 That’s pretty bad.
 I’ve seen plenty of shady MLMs still manage to pull off an A- or a B.